Online Dominating Set: The Cost of Being Online

 \section{The Cost of Being Online}

-In this section we focus on the comparison of algorithms bound to the same irrevocable decisions.
-We do so by comparing any online algorithm with \onopt and \offopt, investigating the role played by the (absence of) knowledge of the future.
-We start by using the size of a given dominating set to bound the sizes of some connected or incremental equivalents.
+In this section, we analyze the the performance of online algorithms for the four variants of Dominating Set.
+We compare the algorithms to \onopt, thus comparing algorithms restricted to making the same irrevocable decisions, and thereby investigating the role played by the (absence of) knowledge of the future.
+We also compare the online algorithms to \offopt.

+We start with Independent Dominating Set. \begin{proposition} For any graph~$G$, there is a unique \incr independent dominating set. \end{proposition} \begin{proof} We fix $G$ and proceed inductively.
+The first vertex has to be selected due to the online requirement.
+When the next vertex, $v_{i+1}$, is given, if it is dominated by a vertex in~$D_i$, it cannot be selected, since then $D_{i+1}$ would not be independent.
+If $v_{i+1}$ is not dominated by a vertex in~$D_i$, then $v_{i+1}$ or one of its neighbors must be selected.
+However, none of $v_{i+1}$'s neighbors can be selected, since if they were not selected already, then they are dominated, and selecting one of them would violate the independence criteria.
+Thus, $v_{i+1}$ must be selected.
+In either case, $D_{i+1}$ is uniquely defined. \end{proof}

+Since a correct incremental algorithm is uniquely defined by this proposition by a forced move in every step, \onopt must behave exactly the same.
+This fills the column for Independent Dominating Set in~Table~\ref{table:any-onopt}.

+For Dominating Set, Connected Dominating Set, and Total Dominating Set, we start by using the size of a given dominating set to bound the sizes of some connected or incremental equivalents.
+The following theorem does not address TDS directly, but in many cases, it can be applied to this problem as well, since any connected dominating set including more than one vertex in each connected component is a total dominating set.